chumpitized/parallel_spsc_queues/README.md

 <img width="359" height="58" alt="Screenshot 2026-08-25 123356" src="https://github.com/user-attachments/assets/c5b24ba6-db68-4727-ad96-7ae5d4de02fd" />

 This repo shows two nearly identical single-producer, single-consumer queues using acquire/release semantics.
-One queue caches the consumer offset for the producer, and the producer offset for the consumer, preventing some cache invalidation as both threads request each other's offsets.
+One queue caches the consumer offset for the producer, and the producer offset for the consumer, preventing some cross-cache loads.
+It also features separately cache-aligned producer and consumer offsets so that updates don't invalidate the other thread's cache.
 You can see the performance difference noted in the screenshot.

 The benchmark produces and consumes 1,000,000 8-byte values 1000 times and takes the average.
 It also displays the total runtime.